Do you ever find your low notes aren’t working properly on your saxophone?

 In this video you’ll learn how to fix leaky low notes on sax.
 We’ll show you how to identify the cause of your leak, and how to fix it fast.

 We talk about the different keys and fingerings on your sax in this lesson.
 Grab our free fingering chart from our Locker using the yellow button above.
-There’s loads of great free saxophone resources in there for you to explore too.
+There are loads of great free saxophone resources in there for you to explore too.

 Low Note Problems